Open Neural Tube Defects (ONTDs) in Children

 After birth, a healthcare provider makes a diagnosis with a physical exam.

-If your child has spina bifida or encephalocele, he or she may need surgery to:
+If your child has spina bifida or encephalocele, they may need surgery to:

 A baby may also need: